BESSER-MCP-Server

 Configuring MCP Clients

-To use this server with MCP clients like Claude Desktop or Cursor, you need to configure them to connect to the server.
+To use this server with MCP clients like Claude Desktop, Cursor and Cline, you need to configure them to connect to the server.

 Quick Setup (Windows)